Navistar VT engine

 The Navistar VT engine family is a line of diesel engines that was produced by International Truck and Engine (Navistar International) from 2003 to 2016.
 Developed as the replacement for the T444E V8, the VT V6 and V8 diesels were the smallest diesel engines used in Navistar vehicles, slotted below the DT inline-6 engine family.
 Sharing many applications with the DT466 inline-6, the VT engines were used in medium-duty trucks and school bus chassis, competing against the Cummins B-series and the Mercedes-Benz MBE900 diesel engines.
 In 2007, both the VT and DT engines were rebranded under the MaxxForce brand name, with model designations related to their displacement.

 From 2003 to 2010, VT engines were used by Ford Motor Company in several vehicles, sold as the second and third generations of the Ford Power Stroke diesel engine family.
-Fords E series continued to use the VT365 until the end of 2012.
+The Ford E-Series continued to use the VT365 until the end of 2010.
 For 2011 production, the Power Stroke diesel shifted to a Ford-produced design.

 After 2016, Navistar ended production of both VT and DT-derived MaxxForce diesel engines, making the VT the final V-configuration engine produced by International.
 In medium-duty vehicles, the Cummins ISB6.7 diesel served as its replacement.

 Variants

 VT365

-The VT365 is used in many International schoolbuses and is also known as the 6.0 L PowerStroke in 2003-2007 model year Ford Super Duty trucks and 2003-2010 model year Ford E-Series vans/chassis cabs, is a 32-valve pushrod V8.
+The VT365, also known as the 6.0 L PowerStroke in 2003-2007 model year Ford Super Duty trucks and 2003-2010 model year Ford E-Series vans/chassis cabs, is a 32-valve pushrod V8.
 Bore and stroke is 95x105 mm.
 Output was 325 hp at 3300 rpm and 560 lbft at 2000 rpm, but as of 2005 that was increased to 570 lbft at 2000 rpm.
 It also uses a 2nd generation (G-2) HEUI (Hydraulic-Electronic Unit injector) direct injection fuel system, as well as a variable-geometry turbocharger, which is designed to reduce turbo lag and create better throttle response.

 An optional TorqShift 5-speed automatic transmission is available for Ford trucks.
-This special transmission gives improved performance to the engine, featuring a tow/haul mode (for example).
+This special transmission gives improved performance to the engine and features a tow/haul mode to replace the "Overdrive Off" function on the previous 4-speed automatic.